I use my basic sourdough country loaf recipe and added an egg to the dough. It gives an amazing oven spring and lovely soft, airy, and creamy crumbs.

 Let’s take a look at the crumbs

 The crumbs are creamy, airy, and pretty open.
-There are some large air bubbles that I trapped during coil folding that I failed to pop.
+There are some large air bubbles that I trapped during and I failed to pop.
 If you ever see any large bubbles, pop them or you will end up with large tunneled crumbs like that.
 Those are not from fermentations.
 The air from fermentation will not give you tunneled crumbs.
 But of course, you can only pop the one that you see.
 Some large holes are bound to happen, we just don’t want too many of them or your jam or spread will fall through 🙂

-Did you make this recipe?
+Did you make this sourdough country bread with an egg recipe?

 I love it when you guys snap a photo and tag it to show me what you’ve made 🙂 Simply tag me @WhatToCookToday #WhatToCookToday on Instagram and I’ll be sure to stop by and take a peek for real!